uqlibrary/technology-training/intro_to_programming/intro_to_programming.md

 length(Anthem_clean)
 ```

-    ## [1] 1575
+    [1] 1575

 ### Creating functions

-We want to create functions so we can reuse the code easily, on any book.
+We want to create functions so we can reuse the code easily, on any
+book.

 We can separate our process in two steps:

 1. Importing and cleaning the data
 2. Analysing the data

-Let's start with the function to import and clean up a book:
+Let’s start with the function to import and clean up a book:

 ``` r
 import_clean <- function(file) {